dotnet/arcade/src/Microsoft.DotNet.GitSync.CommitManager/README.md

 ```

 ## How to handle failures
-The tool is currently being run as a build defination.
-You can look at the logs of the build defination in order to get more info about the failure.
-The information about the build defination is present [here](https://github.com/dotnet/versions/blob/master/Maestro/subscriptions.json#L153)
+The tool is currently being run as a build definition.
+You can look at the logs of the build definition in order to get more info about the failure.
+The information about the build definition is present [here](https://github.com/dotnet/versions/blob/master/Maestro/subscriptions.json#L153)

 ## How to use it for other repos
 In order to use this tool for any other pair of repos, you need to take following actions :-

-- You first need an azure storage account.
-You then need to create an azure cosmos db table with columns such as TargetRepo(PartitionKey), commitID(RowKey), Branch, Mirrored, PR and SourceRepo.
+- You first need an Azure storage account.
+You then need to create an Azure cosmos db table with columns such as TargetRepo(PartitionKey), commitID(RowKey), Branch, Mirrored, PR and SourceRepo.
 - You also need another table with information about repositories i.e. which repos need to be mirrored into which repos.
 The columns required will be SourceRepo and ReposToMirrorInto.
-- You also need to setup the [webhook](https://developer.github.com/webhooks/creating/) in all the repos whose commits need to be mirroed.
+- You also need to setup the [webhook](https://developer.github.com/webhooks/creating/) in all the repos whose commits need to be mirrored.
 You then need to check if the commit is in the shared path by looking at the webhook payload.
 - If the commit is in the shared path, you need to build and run this tool with appropiate arguments.
-- The webhook part could be done through [maestro](https://github.com/dotnet/versions/tree/master/Maestro) or you can write an azure function which recieves the webhook payload and takes the required actions.
+- The webhook part could be done through [maestro](https://github.com/dotnet/versions/tree/master/Maestro) or you can write an Azure function which recieves the webhook payload and takes the required actions.

 [Related Documentation](../../Documentation/GitSyncTools.md )